alexandr-efimov/sourse-code-quality/README.md

 Clean Code related tasks for skills improvements.
-Tasks splitted into groups:
+Tasks were divided into groups:
 - basic
 - advanced